 To configure Nasuni credentials for OCI Object Storage, follow these steps:

-Tip: For more details, speak to Oracle Support regarding the OCI Object Storage service endpoint.
+Tip: For more information, contact Oracle Support regarding the OCI Object Storage service endpoint.

-• Verify SSL Certificates: For self-signed certificates, certificates generated with a private root CA, or a default certificate: unselect Verify SSL Certificates.
-For fully valid SSL certificate: select Verify SSL Certificates.
+Verify SSL Certificates: For self-signed certificates, certificates generated with a private root CA, or a default certificate, unselect Verify SSL Certificates.
+For a fully valid SSL certificate, select Verify SSL Certificates.

 The specified credentials are saved.